LearnersGuild/partners/Operating Model/Holacracy/Finer-Points-of-Holacracy.md

----
-layout: page
-title: Holacracy Nuances
+# Holacracy Nuances
----

-## **This page has some content around the more nuanced understanding of Holacratic Practice**
+> **This page has some content around the more nuanced understanding of Holacratic Practice**

 ### When to use accountabilities vs. domains or policies.